RoboCop (character): RoboCop (2014)

 With his emotions shut down, Murphy proves to be an effective detective and police officer, quickly tracking down assorted un-arrested suspects through his access to various security systems.
 His inability to emotionally connect results in him avoiding contact with his wife Clara and son David.
 When Clara confronts Murphy about his distance, it causes the reversal of the effects of Dr. Norton's emotion augmentation, prompting Murphy to track down Vallon and his police contacts, effectively solving his own murder, only to be shut down when he attempts to force a confession out of the police chief after learning that she was one of Vallon's contacts.
 When Sellars attempts to use this discovery of police corruption to have RoboCops put in action on a country-wide scale and destroy the original, Norton has a crisis of conscience and not only reactivates Murphy, but admits what was done to him psychologically during the program.
+Murphy pursues Sellars, aided by Lewis even as he suffers damage when facing OmniCorp security, and rescues Clara and David when Sellars tries to use them as a hostage, overcoming his programming so that he can kill Sellars despite Sellars wearing an armband to identify him as a "protected asset".
 With the death of Sellars, Murphy is reconstructed by Norton and allowed contact with his family again.